vsrivatsa25/Port-Scanning-on-IP-s-open-to-WAN/README.md

 #### DISCLAIMER:

+>Use of this program means agreement to the following terms:

+1. Information provided in here are for educational purposes only.
+The author is no way responsible for any misuse of the information.

-> This project is only intended for educational/research purposes.
+2. I will not be responsible for any direct or indirect damage caused due to the usage of the information provided on this site.This project is only intended for educational/research purposes.
 Misuse of program may lead to legal and criminal consequences.

-Credit author if you use this for personal/academic use.
+3. Credit author if you use this for personal/academic use.